envyen/docs/_posts/2021-11-27-Additive-and-Subtractive-Colors.md

 <p style='text-align: justify;'>
 The color theory defines two common color models: Additive and Subtractive.
 <br/>
-The interactive visualisation below shows the mixing of each primary components in the additive and subratctive color models.
+The interactive visualisation below shows the mixing of each primary component in the additive and subratctive color models.
 Drag to rotate, scroll to zoom the layers.
 </p>

 <h4> Additive </h4>